The Bicester Gliding Centre (BGC) operations take place every Saturday and Sunday, and seven days a week March to December.

 British weather can be a problem, but generally speaking, if it isn't raining or snowing, if there isn't a strong wind warning, and it isn't foggy, the club will be flying.
 A word of warning - forecasts are usually a little bit pessimistic about the next day's weather, so don't rely on them too much!
 It is a real shame to lose a morning of fun flying just because a little bit of forecasted bad weather didn't materialise after all.
 The weather page contains some useful links for local forecasts.

 When you come gliding at BGC, you should go to the front of the green bus at the launch point and ask for the Duty Instructor who will put your name on the flying list.
 If you are a new member, make sure you have filled in a membership form in the office first!
 Then, while awaiting your turn to fly, you can help with some of the tasks required to run the flying.
 But please DO say you are a newcomer whenever you're asked if you can do some task, no matter how trivial it seems - some things may look simple but require background knowledge of gliding to be done properly.

 At the Weekend:

 If you are a full member you can book an instructor for the morning or afternoon via the online system called Dutyman.
 We offer 4 instruction slots both in the morning and afternoon.
 You will share an instructor with one other member.
-Email email@example.com for a login and details of the system.
+Speak to the office about getting a login and details of the system.